 - For all of your provided winter clothing, simply go to the onsite Safari House where overalls, gloves, boots, skis and snowshoes are stored for easy access.

 - Guests can pay extra to use the hot tub, sauna and ice pool.
-This can be used during public time or booked for private use.

 The Aurora Cabins have a half-glass roof and all face north.
 The design is based on the traditional wooden kotas (teepees) of Finland.